DSB International School: History

 Due to growing diplomatic relations between India and Germany, and partly due to the influx of German companies in India, many German citizens were attracted to India, especially to the city of Mumbai.
 With the focus of educating German expatriates in India with a German method of teaching, the Deutsche Schulverien was built.
 Despite being built to cater exclusively to the German diaspora, children from countries such as Chile and Japan were admitted.

 In 1967, the school moved to the Garden Campus.
 At the beginning of the 2000s, fewer Germans were coming to India, and the school started an international section with the British, Cambridge IGCSE and IB Curricula.
 In 2014, the new Aurum House, or AU, was built for the secondary grades.
-AU's internal spaces were designed to facilitate modern learning styles to better equip students.

 Student life

 The school offers after-school activities including creative, cultural, sporting, adventure and service activities.
 Students have the opportunity to become active in Model United Nations and the Duke of Edinburgh Award.
 Students participate at external MUN conferences at a national and international level.
 Several Mumbai-based international schools hold MUN conferences which DSB participates in.
 Further, DSB sends delegates to COBIS MUN and the Harvard Model Congress Europe (HMCE).

 Many of the students are expatriates from over 20 countries while others are of Indian ancestry.